It could be that a wedding planner might reduce the cost of your wedding

 Choose the best wedding planner by talking to other new brides or engaged couples.

 You can easily locate names of local wedding planners or coordinators online.
 There are many wedding planning websites.
-A few that are especially useful are TheKnot.com and FrugalBride.com.
+One that is especially useful is TheKnot.com.
 Interview at least three wedding planners, as you would with any other large purchase.
 Obtain personal references and speak with them.
 Word-of-mouth is the best method for finding the right planner for you.
 Some of the wedding websites provide specific suggestions of interviewing questions for your potential wedding planner.
 These sites have useful checklists and information.
 Some of this information is general and other information is specific to your area.

 One of the most joyous times in your life may be when you are planning a wedding.
 Consider the peace of mind that comes with the support from hiring a savvy wedding planner.
 It may pay for itself in many ways.